SaltyGoo/saltygoo.github.io/_posts/blog/2022-12-25-fighting-styles.md

 **Professional Pugilist** <br>
 _✤ They attempted to defeat something with their bare hands._ <br>
-Your fists inflict 1D6 damage.
+Proper people fight naked.
+Your fists inflict 1D4 damage.
 When you are not wearing any piece of armor, you can attack twice with them.
-When you have 3 or less items in your inventory, you can also make a combat maneuvre at the same time.
+When you have 3 or less items in your inventory, you can also attempt a combat maneuver at the same time.